Personal assistant

 GCSE English and mathematics (or equivalent) are standard entry requirements for many positions.
 A qualification in IT may also be required.

-It's unusual to enter directly into a PA position as a recent graduate due to the level of experience expected of you.
-However, it's not impossible and one way of increasing your chances would be to study for a relevant qualification, qualification, such a Level 2 Certificate in Business Support and a Level 3 Diploma in Business Administration.
-These courses are designed to equip students with the skills essential for this profession:
+It's unusual to enter directly into a PA position as a recent graduate due to the level of experience expected.
+However, it's not impossible, and one way of increasing your chances would be to study for a relevant business and administration qualification such as the ones offered by:

 Skills

-In addition to relevant experience and secretarial and administrative knowledge, you'll need to show evidence of the following:
+In addition to relevant experience and secretarial and administrative knowledge, you'll need to show evidence of:

-• the ability to work under pressure and to tight deadlines
+- the ability to work under pressure, and often to tight deadlines

 There are also a number of specific skills, which may give you a competitive advantage.
 For example, shorthand and audio typing are still widely used.
 Teeline and Pitman courses teach industry-standard shorthand systems and typing speeds - for shorthand lessons see Teeline Online.